Brazil's BNDESPar calls JBS shareholder meeting to shuffle board

 Temer has repeatedly denied the Batistas' accusations.

-"We want to reshuffle and boost the quality of the company's top brass and board," Rabello do Castro told reporters at the sidelines of an event in São Paulo.

-Shares of São Paulo-based JBS fell 1.6 percent to 6.16 reais, extending their losses to 35 percent since mid-May.
+Shares of São Paulo-based JBS have fallen more than 35 percent since mid-May.

-For over a decade, both brothers turned JBS from a mid-sized slaughterhouse in Brazil's midwestern high plains into the world's largest meatpacker - with operations in five continents and a global payroll of over 200,000.
+For over a decade, both brothers helped transform JBS from a mid-sized slaughterhouse in Brazil's midwestern high plains into the world's largest meatpacker.
+JBS has operations in five continents and a global payroll of over 200,000.
 Part of that expansion was financed with loans and capital injections from BNDES.

 The Batistas and their family holding company J&F Investimentos SA have taken full responsibility for any illegal acts, in a bid to clear JBS from any wrongdoing.